kzhdev/alpaca_zorro_plugin/README.md

   **AlpacaLogLevel**
   By default, ApacaPlugin log is turned off unless "diag" mode is enabled.
 AlpacaPlugin logging can be enabled through this config.

+  **AlpacaUseWebsocket**
+  Specify receiving price update from Websocket or REST API.

   **PolygonApiKey**
   The Polygon ApiKey.
 If AlpacaDataSource set to 1, the PolygonApiKey must be provided through this config, otherwise Alpaca MarketData will be used.